paraker/kubernetes_2020/fundamentals/basics.md

 ```

 # ingress - HTTP/S
-A different approach than services to expose HTTP/S.<br>
+`ingress` is an alternative approach to `services` to expose HTTP/S.<br>
-Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.<br>
+`ingress` exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.<br>
-Traffic routing is controlled by rules defined on the Ingress resource.<br>
+Traffic routing is controlled by rules defined on the `ingress` resource.<br>
-Ingress can provide load balancing, SSL termination and name-based virtual hosting.<br>
+`ingress` can provide load balancing, SSL termination and name-based virtual hosting.<br>
 This is typically the service that is used in production systems that faces the Internet.

 ## ingress resource